- What is a level switch?

-Level switches, or float switches, are used to trigger an opening or closing mechanism depending on a certain level of fluid within a chamber.
-For example, a level switch may be used inside a boiler or cistern, to ascertain a suitable amount of water is present before allowing the valve to be activated.
+Known as level switches or float switches – these are used to trigger the opening or closing mechanism depending on the level of fluid within a chamber.
+As an example; inside a boiler or a cistern, level switches are used to understand when a suitable amount of water is present in order to activate the valve.

-While there are various styles of level switch, most function in a similar fashion.
-The fluid inside a container lifts an attached float (either internal or external), activating a mechanical action that completes a circuit.
+There are various styles of switches, but the majority function in a similar way.
+The liquid inside a container lifts an attached float (either internal or external), activating a mechanical action that completes a circuit.
 This might be a mercury switch on a hinge, or a buoyant rod that rises to trigger a microswitch.

 Level switches (float switches) can be used for continuous or point measurements, and are often used in sequence.
 For example, a set of sensors climbing the wall of a tank can be used to measure continuous fluid levels, and trigger set actions at each new depth.
 Inside a shower pump system, the “on” sensor may be significantly higher than the “off” point, so that the tank will not be excessively filled or drained.

 Level switches are used in a variety of scenarios including pumps, indicators, alarms, fuel tanks, water storage, and more.

 If you have any questions about our products or their applications,

 please give our friendly team of experts a call.